themehybrid/hybrid-core/readme.md

 Certainly.
 The code for the framework is handled via its [GitHub Repository](https://github.com/justintadlock/hybrid-core).
 You can open tickets, create patches, and send pull requests there.

 Please don't make pull requests against the `master` branch.
 This is the latest, stable code.
-You can make a pull request against one of the other branches.
+You can make a pull request against one of the point branches or the `dev` (future release) branch.

 ## Copyright and License ##